Pollen forecast and pollen calendar - your hay fever early warning system

 What if I want to plan further ahead?

-Then you’d probably check the pollen forecast for the next few days, for example the 3-day forecast in our app, Klara.
+Then you’d probably check the pollen forecast for the next few days, for example the 3-day forecast in our app.

 The plants usually causing hay fever trouble are the ones that distribute pollen by air rather than relying on bees and other insects.
 They release millions of grains a day.
 And these can travel hundreds of miles through the air.
 It’s little wonder hay fever symptoms are usually more severe in a hot spell or when it’s windy.

 A pollen forecast aims to spot this coming.
-The 3-day pollen forecast in Klara combines the pollen count with weather forecast data to predict the level of allergens that are about to be flying around.
+The 3-day pollen forecast in our app combines the pollen count with weather forecast data to predict the level of allergens that are about to be flying around.

 What to do when the pollen forecast is high